pytorch/serve/docs/batch_inference_with_ts.md

 ## Demo to configure TorchServe with batch-supported model

 In this section lets bring up model server and launch Resnet-152 model, which has been built to handle a batch of request.

 ### Prerequisites

-Follow the main [Readme](../README.md) and install all the required packages including "torchserve".
+Follow the main [Readme](../README.md) and install all the required packages including `torchserve`.

 ### Loading Resnet-152 which handles batch inferences